Type 17: AE3. CONCORDIA AVGGG

 C |

-Web page change.
-The first version of this website had this type listed as AE4, only from Trier, and extremely rare, R4.
-I think there was a mistake somewhere, perhaps in RIC, because these coins have this reverse design as an AE3.
-So, in this version of the site, I am changing the "Type 17" description to AE3 and noting examples I have seen are 18 mm, not 14 mm and full flan as RIC Trier 72, photo III.16.
+Note: The first version of this website had this type listed as AE4, only from Trier, and extremely rare (R4), illustrated as very small (14 mm) on plate III.16.
+I think there was a mistake in RIC because these coins from other mints have this reverse design as an AE3.
 Their example looks official, not imitation, but a type which is "R4" from a single mint can not be a main issue.
-Cayon --.
-Hunter --
+Perhaps they saw only a photo and the wrong size was associated with the photo.

 Return to the main page.